wangshaocong92/develop/doc/doc/cla.md

 However, the critical property $\text{size}(A \circ B) = \text{size}(B)$ will not hold in this case.
 As we will see later, without having this property, $f_{A \circ B} = {\hat{f}}_{A} \circ f_{B}$ cannot be true when $B$ is multi-modal, i.e., the length of $B$ is greater than 1.

-### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Definition-2-16-Interval-of-Definition "Definition 2.16 Interval of Definition"){.headerlink}Definition 2.16 Interval of Definition {#Definition-2-16-Interval-of-Definition style="scroll-margin: 1em;"}
+### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Definition-2-16-Interval-of-Definition "Definition 2.16 Interval of Definition")Definition 2.16 Interval of Definition

 In the situation of Definition 2.12, where layout $B$ is of length 1, let $f_{B}:\lbrack 0,N) \rightarrow \mathbb{N}$ be the layout function, and let $I = \lbrack r,r(N - 1)\rbrack$ be the interval given by the convex closure of the image $f_{B}(\lbrack 1,N))$.
 Let $M^{\prime} = M_{0} \cdot M_{1} \cdot \ldots \cdot M_{\alpha - 1}$ and $J = I \cap \lbrack 1,M^{\prime})$ (so $J = \varnothing$ if $\alpha = 0$).
 Then the *interval of definition* for $\{\mathbf{S},B\}$ is $J$.

-### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Definition-2-17-Composition-General-Case "Definition 2.17 Composition - General Case"){.headerlink}Definition 2.17 Composition - General Case {#Definition-2-17-Composition-General-Case style="scroll-margin: 1em;"}
+### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Definition-2-17-Composition-General-Case "Definition 2.17 Composition - General Case")Definition 2.17 Composition - General Case

 Let $\mathbf{S} = (M_{0},M_{1},\ldots,M_{\alpha})$ be a shape tuple, and let $B = (N_{0},N_{1},\ldots,N_{\beta}):(r_{0},r_{1},\ldots,r_{\beta})$ be a layout, let $B_{k} = (N_{k}):(r_{k})$ for $0 \leq k \leq \beta$.
 Then we say that the pair $\{\mathbf{S},B\}$ is *admissible for composition* if: